Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_data-gathering/README.md

 - A Word/text file format.
 - Segment referred to as a Research Methodology or Study design if it is experimental.
 This should provide a detailed description of haow data was collected.
 - Segment referred to as the `Code book`.
 That should describe your variable(s) and their unit(S).

+## Instruction list

+- R or Python Scripts (in this fellowship)

+- The raw data is the input

+- The tidy data (the processed data) is the output

+- There are no parameters to the script